The Who, What, Why, Where, When, And How Of Things

 “Data on the populations of non-administrative federal facilities, the rated capacity of each facility, security level, inmate-staff ratio, and inmate age were entered into four logistic regression analyses to determine how well these variables predicted the probability of inmate homicide, homicide and assaults combined, fights and total violence.
 Although the overall models predicted the odds of violence significantly better than chance, results suggested that overcrowding is not related to violence when security level is controlled” (Hold the essence of this thought as I will be bringing it up in the future.)

 While that thesis is about prisons the principle accurately applies to humans in overcrowded conditions especially those that are urban dwellers.
 It meshes quite well with Morris and his The Human Zoo quoted prior.
 Presently humanity, especially Western civilization, is deteriorating and is proving the failure of what we have come to know as social democracy.
 The United States which is considered the epitome of democracy will be the last democracy as long as visual and audio records exist.
-(Actually the United States is a republic not a democracy but the very visible voting by citizens have made the erroneous use of the word democracy common.)
+(Actually the United States is a republic not a democracy but the very visible voting by citizens have made the erroneous use of the word democracy common.
+And, we are moving away from a republic form of government.
+The declining level of knowledge and intellect by the average voter is hastening its demise.)
 The voting as we have come to practice it vividly shows the inability of humanity to be rationally self-governing on a large scale.
 That without stringent controls and oversight it deteriorates into anarchy.
 H.L.
 Mencken actually may have summed up humanity and civilization well when in his Notes on Democracy he said: “For all I know, democracy may be a self-limiting disease, as civilization itself seems to be.
 There are obvious paradoxes in its philosophy, and some of them have a suicidal smack.”
 The reason it will be the last democracy is because the world will look at America and see a nation that went from a wilderness to a global super power economically, scientifically and militarily, putting a man on the moon, harnessing the atom, with an excess of everything and then finally to an impoverished third world, starving, illiterate, nation lacking adequate basic necessities for survival by catering to every emotional impossible whim of the populace thus proving the old saying “the masses are asses” correct.
 Once the US falls human rights on a global scale will begin a backward movement.
 All the progress made in gay rights, women’s rights, and racial civil rights will begin deteriorating.
 The world will analyze the decline and see the forces that caused the deterioration of law and order and the decline in intelligence and prevent the same from happening to their nations.
 They do not have to cater to an emotional mob mentality and pander to irrational demands.
-The US will show the fallacy of unfettered cultural diversity without assimilation and serve as a warning of allowing emotions (greed is an emotion also), ignorance and stupidity to determine policy.
+The US will show the fallacy of unfettered cultural diversity without assimilation and basic standards and serve as a warning of allowing emotions (greed is an emotion also), ignorance, identity and stupidity to determine policy.
 It is the purpose of this site to hopefully get enough people to realize that we are faced with only three choices.
 One is not good, another is bad and the third is fatal.
-The next essay will start to lay them out.
+I will lay them out in the future.

 “The Cloward–Piven strategy is a political strategy outlined in 1966 by American sociologists and political activists Richard Cloward and Frances Fox Piven that called for overloading the U.S. public welfare system in order to precipitate a crisis that would lead to a replacement of the welfare system with a socialist system of “a guaranteed annual income and thus an end to poverty” “